|

 the people called "Methodist" around the world, and

+"surfers."
 We've carefully selected all links based upon their relevance

 to our primary task of making disciples for Jesus Christ.
 We